 Then, once you know that you can replace your current income and better yet, exceed your current income because remember…

-Like if you absolutely hate your job or need complete time freedom from an employer’s attendance policies.
+Like for instance if you absolutely hate your job or need complete time freedom from an employer’s attendance policies.

-If you really love your job or your career, my advice is to KEEP IT and use your online business income to build up your savings or pay off debts.
+So, if you really love your job or your career, then use your online business side income to build up your savings or pay off debts.

 And if your job situation suddenly changes and you are laid off or something happens, then just double down on your online business.